As you near retirement, you may become more anxious

 - Spreads market risk and reward so that your total portfolio neither bears the full brunt of poor performing asset types nor misses the opportunity for market gains of better performing asset types

 - Frees investors from the burden of constantly adjusting their positions due to market fluctuations

 - Helps investors maintain a level of control over their financial plan

-Talk to a financial advisor about market volatility and your portfolio
+Talk to a financial representative about market volatility and your portfolio

 It’s always a good idea to get an informed, second opinion.
 You may discover an opportunity or risk that you missed in your plan.
 It’s better to find out sooner than later so you can course correct and put yourself in a better position.
 Alternatively, you may get another vote of confidence that you’re on the right track.

 When it comes to saving for your retirement, it’s normal to have anxiety about market volatility.
 Thinking about your financial future during unpredictable downturns can be stressful.